Anime Music Video Contest FAQ

 The AMV Contest pre-screeners are comprised mostly of veteran Anime Boston staffers.
 Most of them have been doing it for years and are familiar with the AMV Contest.
 Individuals who submit entries for the contest are not allowed to attend the pre-screening.
 The pre-screening itself is an invite-only event that usually takes 12-14 hours.

-We check the upload form regularly, from once a week when submissions open to multiple times a day as the deadline approaches.
+We check the upload form regularly, and more frequently as the deadline approaches.
 If you do not hear from us after two weeks, or within two days after the deadline, please contact the AMV Contest Coordinator.

 Most common file formats are acceptable: AVI, MKV, MP4, MPEG, QuickTime, WMV, etc. But sometimes if a format is too new, our encoder may not support it and we may ask you to resubmit in a more widely accepted format.

-The online file upload form will accept the following file extensions: asf, asx, avi, dv, dvx, flv, m2t, mkv, mov, mp4, mpg, mpeg, ogm, rm, swf, vob, and wmv.
+The online file upload form will accept the following file extensions: avi, m2t, mkv, mov, mp4, mpg, mpeg, and wmv.

 We recommend submitting a file using H264 video, AAC or FLAC audio, and either MP4 or MKV as the container.
 More specific recommendations are in the Technical Rules section.

-You used to specify DVD ready MPEG 2.
+7. You used to specify DVD-ready MPEG-2.
 What happened?

 With the move to High Definition video, we no longer generate DVDs to play the contest.
 Our new playback system uses the submitted digital files, so the higher quality you submit to us, the higher quality will appear on screen.